miguelgrinberg/Eliza-GPT/README.md

     chat = ChatOpenAI(base_url='http://127.0.0.1:5005/v1')

+If you have a custom client that talks directly to the chat completions endpoint, configure `http://127.0.0.1:5005/v1` as your endpoint.

-Eliza-GPT supports both the direct and streaming interfaces offered by these clients.
+Eliza-GPT supports both the direct and streaming interfaces.

 ## Examples